 Florida leads the nation as the state with the most bicycle fatalities each year.
 Motorcyclists aren’t much safer on Florida roadways — the Sunshine State comes in at number four when it comes to fatal motorcycle accidents.

-Common Bicycle and Motorcycle Accidents
+Common Bicycle Accident and Motorcycle Accident

 First, there’s the question of how many parties were directly involved.
 When a biker was hit or run off the road by another driver, it can be easier for a lawyer to prove negligence.
 However, even single-vehicle accidents don’t automatically disqualify a motorcycle or bike rider from gaining compensation.